kitune-san/dummy_unistd_for_GCC-RX/README.md

 # dummy_unistd_for_GCC-RX
-Dummy unistd function for GCC-RX
+Dummy unistd function for GCC-RX + newlib

 I want to remove these warning messages.